Noriyoshi Ohrai’s Greco-Roman Baddies In Space

 Ermengarde

-Ermengarde’ appears to have been a popular name among the crusading aristocracy of the 11th century.
 Did Ohrai mean Ermengarde, Viscountess of Narbonne?
 Ermengarde of Anjou?
 Ermengarde of Tours?
 Ermengarde of Burgundy?
 Ermengarde de Beaumont?
-I suspect it was Ermengarde of Anjou, as she seems to be the most popular and was the wife of the first king of the crusading kingdom in Jerusalum, Fulk of Anjou.
+I suspect he meant Ermengarde of Anjou, as she seems to be the most popular.

 Galla Placidia